ionic-team/ionic-docs/src/pages/building/migration.md

 export class AppModule {}
 ```

+For a detailed explanation of lazy loading in V4 project, check out the [Angular navigation guide](docs/navigation/angular#lazy-loading-routes).

 ## Markup Changes

 Since v4 moved to Custom Elements, there's been a significant change to the markup for each component.
 These changes have all been made to follow the Custom Elements spec, and have been documented in a <a href="https://github.com/ionic-team/ionic/blob/master/angular/BREAKING.md#breaking-changes" target="_blank">dedicated file on Github</a>.